Learning Linearity in Audio Consistency Autoencoders via Implicit Regularization

 Let $\mathcal{M} \subset [-1, 1]^T$ be the space of audio signals of length $T$ of interest and $\mathcal{Z} \subset \R^{N \times F}$ be a lower-dimensional latent space induced by encoder $\Enc: \mathcal{M} \to \mathcal{Z}$ and decoder $\Dec: \mathcal{Z} \to \mathcal{M}$, with dimensions $N, F$ defined by the compression factor.
 We train $(\Enc, \Dec$) with \ac{CAE} training under the constraint that $\Dec$ is approximately linear (Figure \ref{fig:overview}), i.e., it satisfies the following properties:

 \begin{property}[Homogeneity] \end{property}

 \begin{property}[Additivity] \end{property}

-We postulate that approximate linearity can be achieved by a simple data augmentation scheme, without the need to change model or loss function.
-Our approach is in theory model-agnostic and can be applied to any \ac{AE}, and in this work we apply it on a \ac{CAE} architecture for audio \cite{pasiniMusic2LatentConsistencyAutoencoders2024}, which offers $64 \times$ compression and high-quality reconstruction with a single training objective.
+We postulate that approximate linearity can be achieved through a simple data augmentation scheme, without the need to modify the model or loss function.
+The intuition is that by performing latent space operations (scaling and addition) and asking the decoder to recover the corresponding audio signal, it learns to behave linearly.
+Our approach is, in theory, model-agnostic and can be applied to any \ac{AE}.
+In this work, we apply it to a \ac{CAE} architecture for audio \cite{pasiniMusic2LatentConsistencyAutoencoders2024}, which offers $64 \times$ compression and high-quality reconstruction with a single training objective.